No doubt you’ve at least heard of these special types of supplements.

 In addition, the value of hormones in each tablet/capsule is standardized.

-Compare this to over the counter thyroid glandulars generally don't contain active hormones.
+Compare this to over-the-counter thyroid glandulars that generally don’t contain active hormones.

-Between these two supplements the prescription medications tend to work (and are necessary) for better for most patients.
+Between these two supplements, the prescription medications tend to work (and are necessary) better for most patients.